microsoft/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 On the command line of the console at type the following command:

-Install-Package Microsoft.Azure.Kinect.BodyTracking -Version 1.0.1
+Update-Package -reinstall

-The body tracking libraries will be put in the Packages folder under sample_unity_bodytracking
+The latest libraries will be put in the Packages folder under sample_unity_bodytracking

+#### 2) Next download the latest Body Tracking Package

+Go to: https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download and follow the directions to install the sdk for version  1.1.0

+The default location for the SDK is:   C:\Program Files\Azure Kinect Body Tracking SDK

+**You can download the SDK wherever you like but you will then need to update the paths in the MoveLibraryFiles.bat file**

+set BODY_TRACKING_SDK_PATH="YOUR PATH HERE"

-#### 2) Next add these libraries to the Assets/Plugins folder:
+#### 3) Next add these libraries to the Assets/Plugins folder:

 You can do this by hand or just run the batch file MoveLibraryFile.bat in the sample_unity_bodytracking directory

-From Packages/Microsoft.Azure.Kinect.BodyTracking.1.0.1/lib/netstandard2.0
+From Wherever You Installed Azure Kinect Body Tracking SDK\sdk\netstandard2.0\release

 - Microsoft.Azure.Kinect.BodyTracking.deps.json
 - Microsoft.Azure.Kinect.BodyTracking.xml
 - Microsoft.Azure.Kinect.BodyTracking.dll
 - Microsoft.Azure.Kinect.BodyTracking.pdb

-From Packages/Microsoft.Azure.Kinect.Sensor.1.3.0/lib/netstandard2.0
+From Packages/Microsoft.Azure.Kinect.Sensor.1.4.1/lib/netstandard2.0

 - Microsoft.Azure.Kinect.Sensor.deps.json
 - Microsoft.Azure.Kinect.Sensor.xml
 - Microsoft.Azure.Kinect.Sensor.dll
 - Microsoft.Azure.Kinect.Sensor.pdb

-From Packages/Microsoft.Azure.Kinect.BodyTracking.Dependencies.0.9.1/lib/native/amd64/release
+From Azure Kinect Body Tracking SDK\tools

+- cudart64_110.dll
-- cublas64_100.dll
+- cublas64_11.dll
-- cudart64_100.dll
+- cublasLt64_11.dll
 - vcomp140.dll

 From Packages/System.Buffers.4.4.0/lib/netstandard2.0